On this page you can find movies and plays which are captioned for the Hearing Impaired.

 There are 7 to 20 captioned movies shown every day in Sarasota

-Sarasota is blessed to offer all the leading movie caption systems and technologies available at local theaters.
+Sarasota is lucky to offer all the leading movie caption systems and technologies available at local theaters.

 Your best source for captioned movies today and for the week ahead is www.Captionfish.com.